 I've created a new logo replacing the O with the

 As with most software developers, I started coding at a young age.
-My first computer was an Apple II+ (32K RAM + 16K Language Card == 48K RAM) and I learned to program using AppleSoft BASIC (yes, line numbers and all).
+My first computer was an Apple II+ (32K RAM + 16K Language Card == 48K RAM), and I learned to program using AppleSoft BASIC (yes, line numbers and all).
 I quickly realized BASIC's inherent limitations and switched to Pascal.
-Apple's Pascal implementation was actually a Pascal Operating System with some really cool graphics tech (way back then) called Turtle Graphics.
+Apple's Pascal implementation was a Pascal Operating System with some cool graphics tech (way back then) called Turtle Graphics.

-In 1991 I made the jump to the PC platform (Windows 3.1) and purchased a home spun box running a 386DX processor.
-I wanted to stay with the Apple platform and buy a Mac but they were too expensive and very proprietary.
+In 1991 I made the jump to the PC platform (Windows 3.1) and purchased a homespun box running a 386DX processor.
+I wanted to stay with the Apple platform and buy a Mac, but they were too expensive and very proprietary.
 Moving to the Windows platform also meant transitioning to Borland's Turbo Pascal development environment and later to Turbo C++.

 Bitten with software publishing bug, I formed my first corporation in 1992 and published a product called FontMaster.
 As the name implies, it was a TrueType Font Manager for Windows.
 A cool product (in my opinion) that allowed users to organize their fonts into groups and quickly switch between them.
-It even hooked the OS in a way that allowed you to quickly change font groups from any application's system menu.
+It even hooked the OS in a way that allowed you to change font groups from any application's system menu quickly.

 In 1996 I joined Kelly Services as a Senior Analyst, Programmer Lead for their Training & Technology Group (a couple of local CBT companies Kelly had purchased and integrated into their portfolio).
 Our mission was to create computer based training and evaluation software.
-The software was used to help determine an individual's knowledge of the major application suites (such as Microsoft Office, Lotus SmartSuite and Corel's WordPerfect Office Suite) and distributed to all of their branches in the US & Europe.
+The software was used to help determine an individual's knowledge of the major application suites (such as Microsoft Office, Lotus SmartSuite, and Corel's WordPerfect Office Suite) and distributed to all of their branches in the US & Europe.

-In my 5 year stint with Kelly Services I created a new method of controlling office applications using COM instead of ghosting (concurrent training/evaluation not simulated) and I named it NextGEN (obvious name...the Next Generation of CBT).
+In my 5 year stint with Kelly Services, I created a new method of controlling office applications using COM instead of ghosting (concurrent training/evaluation not simulated), and I named it NextGEN (obvious name...the Next Generation of CBT).
 NextGEN helped us as a group create truly innovative Computer Based Training which was not only used internally but also sold to external sales customers (bundled with books published by Macmillan & Que) and provided Distance Learning for many Community Colleges.

-In 2001 I decided to leave my position as Director, Systems Training Technology Group and move on to greener pastures (at least that's what I hoped for).
+In 2001 I decided to leave my position as Director, Systems Training Technology Group and move on to greener pastures (at least that's what I hoped for

-In the last decade I've developed products for the Palm OS Platform, worked as a contract Java programmer, developed a cool website platform for the real estate market and even published a utility which made it easy for realtors to create 'Real Estate Flyers' (note: flyers is intentionally spelled incorrectly...that's how Realtors spell it!)
+In the last decade I've developed products for the Palm OS Platform, worked as a contract Java programmer, developed a cool website platform for the real estate market and even published a utility which made it easy for realtors to create 'Real Estate Flyers' (note: flyers is intentionally misspelled...that's how Realtors spell it!)